crossterm-rs/crossterm/docs/mdbook/src/styling_example.md

 ```

 ## Attributes
-When working in Linux you could also use attributes to style your font.
+When working with UNIX terminals you could also use attributes to style your font.
 For example you could cross your text with a line and make it bold.
 See [above](styling.md#Attributes) for more information.

 ```